hubotio/hubot/docs/scripting.md

       res.send "#{name} is user - #{user}"
 ```

-## Script Load Order
+## Script Loading

+There are three main sources to load scripts from:

+* all scripts __bundled__ with your hubot installation under `scripts/` directory
+* __community scripts__ specified in `hubot-scripts.json` and shipped in the `hubot-scripts` npm package
+* scripts loaded from external __npm packages__ and specified in `external-scripts.json`

-Scripts are loaded from the `scripts/` directory.
-They are loaded in alphabetical order, so you can expect a consistent load order of scripts.
+Scripts loaded from the `scripts/` directory are loaded in alphabetical order, so you can expect a consistent load order of scripts.
 For example:

 * `scripts/1-first.coffee`
 * `scripts/_second.coffee`